austynherman112994/bitcrawler/README.md

     reppy_args=tuple()) # Advanced Usage - See docs for details.

 # Crawls pages starting from "http://test.com"
+# Returns a list of bitcrawler.webpage.Webpage objects.
+# See the Webpage class for more details on its members.
 crawled_pages = crawler.crawl(
     url="http://test.com", # The start URL to crawl from. allowed_domains=[], # A list of allowed domains. `cross_site` must be True.
 Ex. ['python.org',...]